vdhamer/Photo-Club-Hub/.github/README.md

 For clubs at `Level 3`, the app is aware of the image portfolios of club members (rightmost screenshot), and allows app users to browse member photos.
-Technically different club members don't need to reach `Level 3` at the same time: you can first add a test portfolio for one member, then expand to all members, and later add some recent former members if you want.
+Technically different club members don't need to reach `Level 3` at the same time: you can first add a test portfolio for one member, then expand to all members, and later add recent former members if you want.
 Attempting to view a portfolio of a club member without an available portfolio will display a red built-in placeholder image.

 ### Level 0.
 Keywords and Languages (in progress)